App-vNext/Polly/docs/migration-v8.md

 ```
 <!-- endSnippet -->

-## Migrating other policies
+## Migrating Other Policies

-Migrating is a process similar to the one described in previous sections.
-Keep in mind:
+Migrating is a process similar to the ones described in the previous sections.
+Keep in mind that:

 - Strategy configurations (or policies in v7) are now in options.
 Property names should match the v7 APIs and scenarios.
 - Use `ResiliencePipelineBuilder` or `ResiliencePipelineBuilder<T>` and their respective extensions to add specific strategies.